Green Time: A Natural Remedy for ADHD Symptoms

 Our findings suggest that the effect is big enough.
-In one of our studies, published in the American Journal of Public Health, we asked nearly 500 parents of 5- to 18-year-old kids with ADHD about the effect of different after-school and weekend activities.
+In one of our studies, we asked nearly 500 parents of 5- to 18-year-old kids with ADHD about the effect of different after-school and weekend activities.

-Did certain activities improve the children’s ability to concentrate?
+Did certain activities improve the ability to concentrate?

 The parents told us that their kids’ focus was better following outdoor activities than after indoor activities, and that activities done in green environments, with lots of trees and grass around, lead to the biggest improvements in attention of all the outdoor activities.

 Maybe it’s the types of activities typically done outdoors.
 In other words, could it be that playing baseball promotes concentration better than, say, reading?

 I don’t think so.
 We compared the same activities in all three settings — for instance, you can play basketball indoors, in an asphalt schoolyard, or in a park — and there was a clear advantage to the most natural environment.

 We also asked parents where their children typically play — in a windowless basement, in the kitchen with a view of the yard, outside in the street, or in a place with trees and grass.
 It was the same story.
 The greener the setting, the better the ability to focus — in other words, the more controlled the ADHD symptoms.

 Do green environments help curb hyperactivity as well as inattention?